 -

-Dismissal — Dismissal removes a student from their academic program and separates the student from the University for a period of two to seven years.
-During the dismissal, the student is not allowed on University premises unless authorized in writing in advance under conditions approved by the Vice President for Student Affairs or their designee.
-A currently enrolled student is withdrawn from their classes and is not eligible for a refund.
-A permanent registration hold is placed on the student’s account.
-If the student is an on-campus resident, the student’s contract with Housing & Residence Life is terminated and the student is responsible for paying any remaining fees for the duration of the original contract period.
+Disciplinary Dismissal - Dismissal removes a Student from their academic program and separates the Student from the University for a period of two (2) to seven (7) years.
+During the dismissal, the Student is not allowed on University premises unless authorized in writing in advance under conditions approved by the Vice President for Student Affairs or their designee.
+A currently enrolled Student is withdrawn from their classes and is not eligible for a refund.
+A permanent registration hold is placed on the Student's account.
+If the Student is an on-campus resident, the Student's contract with Housing and Residence Life is terminated and the Student is responsible for paying any remaining fees for the duration of the original contract period.

-Following the Dismissal, the individual must apply for readmission to the University.
+Following the Disciplinary Dismissal, the Student must apply for readmission to the University.
 Readmission is not guaranteed.
 Readmission will only be considered when:

 If readmission is denied, the individual may reapply for readmission one (1) year after the initial application for readmission was received by the university.